• Skip to primary navigation

 Ingredients

-• Corn flour/ rice flour/ tapioca starch
+• Corn starch/ rice flour/ tapioca starch

 • Food colors

-How to make colours at home?
+How to make holi powder at home?

 • 1.
 You may use corn flour/rice flour/tapioca starch as a base to make homemade colour powder recipe